 A limited number of student travel grants, up to \$1000 each, will be made available to student presenters of accepted papers.
 A student travel grant must be requested upon submission of abstracts by checking off the appropriate box on the online submission site.
 A questionnaire will automatically be generated.
-Please complete the questionnaire and e-mail it to Mark Goldfarb at mark@sid.org.
-Only the students who complete and return the questionnaire will be eligible to receive a student travel grant.
-The deadline for the submission of abstracts is December 1, 2012; February 25, 2013 for late-news submissions.
+Please complete the questionnaire.
+Only students who submit the questionnaire will be eligible to receive a student travel grant.
+The deadline for the submission of abstracts is December 1, 2014; January 26, 2015 for late-news submissions.
 Students receiving travel grants will be informed via the acceptance letter.